 Directed by Guillermo del Toro and Mark Gustafson, the movie features an impressive voice cast.
-Ewan McGregor is Jiminy, while David Bradley voices Geppetto and newcomer Gregory Mann takes on Pinocchio.
-Cate Blanchett, John Turturro, Ron Perlman, Tim Blake Nelson, Burn Gorman, Christoph Waltz, and Tilda Swinton are also set to enchant.
+David Bradley voices Geppetto and newcomer Gregory Mann takes on Pinocchio.
+Cate Blanchett, John Turturro, Ron Perlman, Tim Blake Nelson, Burn Gorman, and Christoph Waltz are also set to enchant.
 The whimsical film hits theaters in November before moving to Netflix in December.